 The statistics about suicide rates among our justice professionals is just astonishing:

-Join us Wednesday, Sept 20 when Amy Morgan from the Academy Hour provides a deep dive into Advanced Suicide Prevention, Intervention and PostVention when she covers:
+Join us for this recorded webinar, when Amy Morgan from the Academy Hour provides a deep dive into Advanced Suicide Prevention, Intervention and PostVention when she covers:

 - Learn how to build rapport & trust with an individual so they will allow you to help them, and